+Public Exposure

-Public Exposure This CPG has been subjected to a process of public exposure is available on the website of outsSalue: www.guiasalud.es This CPG has been subjected to a process of public exposure.
-The complete list of bodies and en-
+This CPG has been subjected to a process of public exposure.
+The complete list of boards and entities that participated in the process of public exposure is available on the website of our a Salud: www.guiasalud.es This CPG has been subjected to a process of public exposure.
+The complete list of bodies and entities that participated in the process of sublic exposure.